 During ancient times, there was a god in China called “the old man in the moon,” who was kind of a matchmaker.
 On this full moon night, singles pray for true love and marriage by going to matchmaker temples to worship him and pray for themselves.
 Meanwhile, couples would spend time with their partners or spouses and enjoy a romantic time together.

 Pomelo rinds on the heads

 The Mid-Autumn Festival falls on the fifteenth day of the eighth month in the lunar calendar.
-Festive vibes permeate the town where the main streets are decorated with colorful lanterns to celebrate the festival.
-As one of the most celebrated festivities in Chinese culture, the Mid-Autumn Festival symbolizes a time for a family reunion.
+Festive vibes permeate the town where main streets are decorated with colorful lanterns to welcome the Festival.
+As one of the most celebrated festivities in Chinese culture and so in Macau, the Mid-Autumn Festival symbolizes a time for a family reunion.
 Locals enjoy eating mooncakes and offer this sweet pastry as a gift to relatives and friends as a tradition for this occasion.

-During the Mid-Autumn Festival, families gather for a joyful dinner followed by a night out admiring the beautiful full moon.
-Others may enjoy a picnic in the garden, by the lake or beach, having mooncakes and fruits that are in season under the moonlight while children play with traditional paper lanterns or more flame-resistant plastic ones that light up.
+On the Mid-Autumn Festival, families gather for a joyful dinner followed by a night out admiring the beautiful full moon.
+Others may enjoy a picnic in the garden, by the lake or beach, having mooncakes and fruits in a season under the moonlight while children play around with glittery lanterns in hand.

 How much: Free admission